s-martin/galib/README.md

 If you still have problems, look at Installation.html in the doc directory.

-## DOCUMENTATION and MAILING LIST
+## DOCUMENTATION

-**!!! to be updated !!!**

-Complete documentation in html format is available in the doc directory.
-The distribution site contains PDF and PostScript(tm) versions.
+Doxygen API documentation is available at <https://s-martin.github.io/galib/>.

+More general documentation is available at `/doc`.

+### Documentation of original GAlib (until 2.4.7)

-A current list of bugs is at <http://lancet.mit.edu/ga/Bugs.html>
+List of bugs is at <http://lancet.mit.edu/ga/Bugs.html>

+#### Original Mailing Lists

 There are two GAlib mailing lists: galib@mit.edu and galib-announce@mit.edu The first list is an unmoderated list intended as a forum for galib users to help each other.
 The second is only for announcements about GAlib updates.
 To subscribe, send email to galib-request@mit.edu (or galib-announce-request)